hydraulic-software/conveyor/guidebook/docs/configs/windows.md

   # What online update style to use.
   updates = background

+  # Options related to the Windows installer.
+  installer {
+    # Which theme should be used for the installer UI.
+    theme = dark
+  }

   # Whether to sign the EXE/DLL files or not (true/false).
   sign = ${app.sign}